Text

 CFR 91.145 Vicinity of Aerial Demonstrations and Major Sporting Events - EVT

-PURPOSE: Gives the FAA authority to establish TFRs to protect persons
+PURPOSE: Gives the FAA authority to establish TFRs to protect persons or property on the ground or in the air, to maintain

-or to prevent the unsafe congestion of aircraft in the vicinity of an aerial
+air safety and efficiency, or to prevent the unsafe congestion of aircraft in

-demonstration or sporting event.
+the vicinity of an aerial demonstration or sporting event.

 TYPE: CFR